cmiles/PointlessWaymarksProject/README.md

 # Pointless Waymarks CMS

-This project is not truly intended for 'general public' use - it is made public under an MIT license both to share with friends and just-in-case any of the code is useful to anyone.
+This project is not currently intended for 'general public' use - it is made public under an MIT license both to share with friends and just-in-case any of the code is useful to anyone.

 This project is a .NET Core Windows WPF GUI for generating a static website based on database information and a settings file.
 This software is currently being used to create https://PointlessWaymarks.com.
 It is not intended as 'general purpose static site generation software' and only supports the creation and generation of a limited set of content types with a limited set of options.